NCERA222: Integrated Pest Management

 Statement of Issues and Justification

-NCERA222 members continue to emphasize integrating judicious pesticide use with all available pest management strategies to minimize risks, especially in light of the recent focus on pollinator health and endangered species.
+NCERA222 members continue to emphasize integrating judicious pesticide use with all available pest management strategies to minimize risks, especially in light of the recent focus on pollinator health, endangered species, and non-target effects of herbicides.
 IPM programs throughout the region continue to address farmers’ needs such as field crops, fruits, vegetables, nursery, greenhouse, etc., along with crop consultants, small businesses, homeowners and communities in production fields, schools, urban areas, and other public places.

 This IPM community has provided critical data and professional opinion to EPA, USDA-OPMP, other federal and state agencies, collected stakeholder needs, identified emerging issues, refined state/regional/national competitive calls for proposals and reviewed/updated/prioritized regional IPM needs.
 With the ever-changing federal funding and programming environment, the role and responsibilities of regional IPM centers, state IPM programs and NCERA222 continues to evolve in efficient, complementary, synergistic and dynamic fashion.
-For example, the opportunities have never been greater for research and Extension collaborations, regular professional exchange between research and Extension professionals and multistate collaborations.
+For example, the rapid switch of education programs to distance learning platforms in response to Covid-19 has created greater opportunities for regular professional exchange between research and Extension professionals and multistate collaborations.
 In addition, the expertise and experience gained by educator and scientist members of the North Central IPM Center (NCIPMC) and NCERA222 have resulted in regular and long-term requests for participation in regional, national and international professional symposiums, conferences, and joint programming efforts.
 This has also led to specific collaborative opportunities with rapid communications, publications, curriculum, educational materials and innovative programs with significant impact.
 Specific details with programs and venues are provided in NCERA222 annual reports in NIMSS.
 All of these activities lead to increased continuity of efforts and enhanced quality in an era with finite resources.

 Lastly, three members of the NCERA 222 committee (past Chair, current Chair, and Chair elect) attend the annual National IPM Coordinating Committee held in Washington, DC to exchange information with other regional IPM Coordinators and to shape IPM policy and direction on a national stage.